jneubert/reveal-test/md-slides/part2a.md

 - examples
 - constraints on values, cardinality, etc.
 - [formatter URL](https://www.wikidata.org/wiki/Property:P1630): creates a clickable link for the ID
-- start at the property page https://www.wikidata.org/wiki/Property:{Pid}
+- start at the property page, e.g., for the ISSN: https://www.wikidata.org/wiki/Property:P236

 ---